-- (1) All admissions shall be conducted in accordance with the provisions of article 31 of the Mental Hygiene Law in a form and format designated by the [O]office. - (2) The certified bed capacity of the unit shall not be exceeded at any time.
-Provided, however, in extraordinary circumstances, such capacity may be exceeded upon written approval of the office, on a situational and time-limited basis. - (3) A hospital shall [must be willing to] accept for observation, diagnosis and treatment any suitable person presented for admission as provided in section 9.39 of the Mental Hygiene Law, regardless of the time of day or person referring such individual[patient]. - (4) If minors under the age of 18 are admitted to the hospital, they shall not be commingled with adults in areas of the unit where the adults reside, nor shall they receive services in groups which include adults.
-In extraordinary circumstances, such commingling may be permitted upon written approval of the Office, on a situational and time-limited basis. - (5) Admission requirements.
-When an individual is admitted to a unit, clinical staff shall: - (i) review documentation of assessments, treatment, and other services provided in referring outpatient, emergency, or hospital program; - (ii) review documentation of prior presentations to the hospital unit and attempt to obtain medical records from other hospitals where the individual received services; - (iii) in accordance with HIPAA and section 33.13 of the Mental Hygiene Law, attempt to obtain the authorization of the individual or someone authorized to make health care decisions on the individual's behalf to access, use and disclose personal health information from collaterals or other data sources as outlined in this subdivision.
+- (1) All admissions shall be conducted in accordance with the provisions of article 31 of the Mental Hygiene Law in a form and format designated by the Office. - (2) The certified bed capacity of the hospital shall not be exceeded at any time.
+Provided, however, in extraordinary circumstances, such capacity may be exceeded upon written approval of the office, on a situational and time-limited basis. - (3) If minors under the age of 18 are admitted to the hospital, they shall not be commingled with adults in areas of the hospital where the adults reside, nor shall they receive services in groups which include adults.
+In extraordinary circumstances, such commingling may be permitted upon written approval of the office on a situational and time-limited basis. - (4)Admission requirements.
+When an individual is admitted to a unit, clinical staff shall: - (i) review documentation of assessments, treatment, and other services provided in referring outpatient, emergency, or hospital program; - (ii) review documentation of prior presentations to the hospital unit and attempt to obtain medical records from other hospitals where the individual received services;

+(iii) in accordance with HIPAA and section 33.13 of the Mental Hygiene Law, attempt to obtain the authorization of the individual or someone authorized to make health care decisions on the individual's to access, use and disclose personal health information from collaterals or other data sources as outlined in this subdivision.
 If the authorization of the individual cannot practicably be obtained due to incapacity or emergency circumstance, unit staff may, in the exercise of professional judgment, determine whether the access, use, or disclosure is necessary to prevent imminent, serious harm to the individual.
-If so, only that personal health information that is necessary to protect the individual from the anticipated harm or which is in the best interest of the individual may be accessed, used, or disclosed.
-The reasons for the access, use, or disclosure must be appropriately documented in the clinical record; - (iv) attempt to obtain collateral information on all admitted individuals; - (v) review information in PSYCKES regarding admitted individuals regarding prior psychiatric and medical history and contact information for outpatient treatment teams and care managers with consent as required.
+If so, only that PHI that is necessary to protect the individual from the anticipated harm or which is in the best interest of the individual may be accessed, used, or disclosed.
+The reasons for the access, use, or disclosure must be appropriately documented in the clinical record;

+(iv) attempt to obtain collateral information on all admitted individuals;

+(v) review all individuals in PSYCKES regarding admitted individuals prior psychiatric and medical history and contact information for outpatient treatment teams and care managers with consent as required.
 In the event of incapacity or emergency circumstance, staff may temporarily access a PSYCKES clinical profile for the limited purposes authorized by this section and in accordance with PSYCKES policy or as authorized by other policy, law or regulation;

-(vi) review information in any other available information network databases (e.g., SHIN-NY/QE) regarding admitted individuals with consent as may be required.
+(vi) review information in any other available information network databases (e.g., SHIN-NY/QE)regarding admitted individuals with consent as may be required.
 In the event of incapacity or emergency circumstance, staff may temporarily access a clinical profile for the limited purposes authorized by this section and in accordance with SHIN-NY policy or as authorized by other policy, law or regulation; and

 (vii) check to see if the individual has a PAD or other Wellness Plan and preferred contacts in PSYCKES.
-Staff shall obtain consent as required to access the full view of the PAD, Wellness Plan, or preferred contacts.
-In the event of incapacity or emergency circumstance, staff may temporarily access a PSYCKES clinical profile, for the limited purposes authorized by this section and in accordance with PSYCKES policy or as authorized by other policy, law or regulation.
-If the individual does not have PAD, clinical staff shall provide a copy and explanation of a PAD.
+Staff shall obtain consent as required to access the full view of PAD, Wellness Plan, or preferred contacts.
+In the event of incapacity or emergency circumstance, staff may temporarily access a PSYCKES clinical profile, for the limited purposes authorized by this section.
+If the individual does not have a PAD, clinical staff shall provide a copy and explanation of a PAD.
 If the individual chooses to complete a PAD, it shall be placed in their chart.